Engie: GrDF

 GrDF is the distribution subsidiary of gas, major gas distributor in France and Europe.
 GRDF builds, operates, and maintains the distribution network.
 It transports natural gas to customers.
 It has around 12000 employees and the actual CEO (2017) is senior executive Edouard Sauvage.

 Engie Cofely

 Engie Cofely is a subsidiary of energy efficiency and environmental services.
 It employs 12000 collaborators and generates a turnover of €2,5 billion.
 The CEO is Jean-Pierre Monéger.

 Engie IT

 Engie IT or Engie Information & Technologies is the IT subsidiary of Engie group, founded in 2012 by CEO Jean-Michel Carboni (2012–15).
 Originally Engie's IT departments were managed by the DSI (€1.35bn of revenue in 2012); Carboni pooled IT departments to create a single subsidiary named Engie IT (Information & Technologies).
 In 2013 the turnover is around 600 million of EUR.

-Sportive teams

-Engie Impact host the multi-championship winning team Real Impact FC (formerly Power Soccer Crusaders).
-In December 2019, Real Impact FC won the Tractebel championship final by 3-to-1 against Project Fusion FC.